brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## August 25, 2015 (MIKE)
+- Continued TDD on add and remove class methods involving 2 classes.
+- Added all Tech and Skill Classes to GameClasses.js.
+- The OtherModification property of the classes in GameClasses.js illuminates upcoming implementation difficulties.
+Most of these involve choices.
+- For the upcoming abstraction process, in line with Brittany's comment on deciding on a 'hierarchy of character properties', I'm thinking the hierarchy should resemble Unalterable properties < Influenced but unchoosable < Choosable
+where:
+  - Unalterable properties: properties which are chosen during character creation and then never modified (Attributes in our case)
+  - Influenced but unchoosable: Things which are often influenced by other choices, but are rarely or never chosen directly (Stats in our case)
+  - Choosable: things which are selected directly and frequently, often during the leveling up process (Skills in our case)

 ## August 24, 2015 (MIKE)
 - Modified the UnitTest Class to include a title for the table and to make the table 100% of the screen width.
 This makes it easier to distinguish between